kassambara/fastqcr/README.md

 # 3 Sequence Length Distribution           5 S1, S2, S3, S4, S5
 ```

 The output above is in a compact format.
-For a streched format, type this:
+For a stretched format, type this:

 ``` r
 qc_problems(qc, "module", compact = FALSE)